jacinabox/Indexing/README.md

 Indexing
 ========

-A cross-platform, command-line desktop search application.
+A desktop search application for Windows.
 It is able to search within gzip and bzip2 archives.

 At present indexing is done manually, by using index -i followed by a directory.

-The command to search the index is "index" followed by keywords.
+Command line output is achieved by entering keywords on the command prompt.
+Giving no keywords opens the GUI.

 An overview of the components of this project:

+* UI.hs - a Win32 GUI, including the entry point.
 * Indexing.hs - the main indexing and searching code.
 * Unpacks.hs - a module that does unpacking of archive files for searching.
 Also does conversion to plain text.
 * FileCons.hs - the low-level file access code used by Indexing.hs.
 Also stands on its own as a library.